 This all sounds pretty good, so why isn’t everyone doing it?
 Well, there’s a good news/bad news aspect to it.
-The bad news is, designing and building Analytical Cubes in OLAP databases calls for a specialized set of skills, and a database server that can handle OLAP processing.
-Considerations of what Dimensions and Measures will need to be supported, as well as what hierarchies and summary levels should be supported have to be made.
-The processing overhead to build the cubes can be considerable; in order to give the end user a fast response we have to take the hit for summary level computations up front.
-Often, because of all the overhead and processing time cube building can take it is only done on a periodic basis; perhaps weekly.
-The good news is, for Project Server, support for cubes is included with the product, so the complex design questions have already been addressed, as well as the processes for building the custom Project Server cubes.
+The bad news is that designing and building analytical cubes in OLAP databases calls for a specialized set of skills and a database server that can handle OLAP processing.
+Decisions have to be made about what dimensions and measures will need to be supported and what hierarchies and summary levels should be supported.
+The processing overhead to build the cubes can be considerable; in order to give end users a fast response, we have to take the hit for summary-level computations up front.
+Often, because of all the overhead and processing time cube building can take, it is done only periodically, perhaps weekly.
+The good news is that Project Server includes support for cubes.
+The complex design questions and the processes for building the custom Project Server cubes have already been addressed.

 Slicing, Dicing, Drill Up/Down, and Pivot

 Sounds like something out of a Vegematic commercial, doesn’t it?
-But in the world of cubes and Dynamic Reporting these things all have meaning.
-Let’s take a brief look at each term:
+But in the world of cubes and Dynamic Reporting, these things all have meaning.
+Let’s take a brief look at each term.

 Slicing.
 A slice is a section of a cube that corresponds to a single value for one or more dimensions.
-For example, a cube containing resource utilization by work group for years 2005-2010 might have the year 2008 sliced out.
+For example, a cube containing resource utilization by work group for years 2005 to 2010 might have the year 2008 sliced out.

 Dicing.
 A dice is slices performed on more than one dimension.
-For example, after the slice for the year 2008 was performed above, a second slice could be taken for a specific work group, resulting in that work group in 2008.
+For example, after the slice for the year 2008 was performed, a second slice could be taken for a specific work group, resulting in that work group in 2008.

-Drill Up/Down.
-This is a technique whereby the user navigates up or down from data that is more summarized to data that is less summarized, or vice versa.
-For example, you could drill down from 2008 resource utilization to the quarter level utilization within 2008, then to the month level and so on.
+Drill up/down.
+This is a technique whereby users navigate up or down from data that are more summarized to data that are less summarized, or vice versa.
+For example, you could drill down from 2008 resource utilization to the quarter-level utilization within 2008, then to the month level, and so on.

-Pivot, sometimes also called a rotate operation.
-The idea is that the data presented is pivoted to show a different dimensional orientation.
-For example, in our resource utilization cube, we might start by showing Resources on the X axis and Years on the Y axis, and then pivot showing Years on the X axis and Work Groups on the Y axis.
+Pivot (sometimes also called a rotate operation).
+The idea is that the data presented are pivoted to show a different dimensional orientation.
+For example, in our resource utilization cube, we might start by showing resources on the x-axis and years on the y-axis and then pivot showing years on the x-axis and work groups on the y-axis.

 Project Server 2010 Cubes

-The following analysis cubes are provided with Project Server:
+The next analysis cubes are provided with Project Server:

-Project Non Timephased; data including project and master projects.
+Project Non Timephased data including project and master projects

 Assignment Non Timephased